techmania-team/techmania-docs/English/Modifiers.md

 Selecting "Half speed" will invalidate your score.

 **Half speed**: doubles the selected pattern's BPS, effectively decreasing the scroll speed by half.

+**Shifted half speed**: doubles the selected pattern's BPS, then shifts the entire pattern by half a scan.
+In some cases this produces a more musically "correct" grouping of scans.

 # Practice mode